Book: God is a Woman

 • Why is the Gospel of John so different from the other Gospels?

-By reading this book, you will discover that it is plausible that God is a post-human woman who uses this world to entertain Herself and that She can appear as an ordinary woman.
+By reading this book, you will discover that God is a woman from an advanced humanoid civilisation who uses this world to entertain Herself and can participate in this story as an ordinary woman.

 Born of God